fulldecent/swift6-module-template/xxPROJECTxNAMExx/CONTRIBUTING.md

 1. Confirm the build is [passing in travis](https://travis-ci.org/__GITHUB_USERNAME__/xxPROJECTxNAMExx)
    1. This automatically checks the Podfile is building
 2. Push a release commit
-   1. Create a new Master section at the top
+   1. Create a new Main section at the top
-   2. Rename the old Master section like:
+   2. Rename the old Main section like:
           ## [1.0.5](https://github.com/__GITHUB_USERNAME__/xxPROJECTxNAMExx/releases/tag/1.0.5)
           Released on 2019-10-15.
    3. Update the Podspec version number